KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when attempting to apply an operator to incompatible operands when you evaluate a rule.

-    throw [System.Workflow.Activities.Rules.RuleEvaluationIncompatibleTypesException]::New("attempting to apply an operator to incompatible operands when you evaluate a rule.")
+    throw [System.Workflow.Activities.Rules.RuleEvaluationIncompatibleTypesException]::New('attempting to apply an operator to incompatible operands when you evaluate a rule.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.Activities.Rules.RuleEvaluationIncompatibleTypesException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.Activities.Rules.RuleEvaluationIncompatibleTypesException.aspx)